 Get Kids Reading

 The single best thing kids can do is read different types of text (fiction, nonfiction, poetry, literary nonfiction, functional text, etc.) at different levels.
-If you don’t have an independent reading time in your language arts block, now is the time to start one!
+Independent reading, guided reading groups, and literature circles are all opportunities to use vocabulary skills.

 As they’re reading, students can use sticky notes and graphic organizers to show the word analysis strategies they used to figure out different words.

 Use Anchor Charts and Word Walls

 I LOVE using word analysis anchor charts.
 I use them when I first teach all of the different strategies and keep them up all year long so students can refer back to them.
 Mini anchor charts in reading notebooks also work if you’re short on wall space!

 You can also create a word wall for synonym and antonym pairs, homophone pairs, and common affixes.
 I like using interactive word walls that students can add to when they find examples in their reading.
 They can jot them on a sticky note and add them to the wall.